Provencal Greens Soup

 Dr. Joel Fuhrman's Aggregate Nutrient Density Index (ANDI) ranks the greens at the top of the list, as well.

-2 leeks, cut in half length-wise, sliced, rinsed of dirt and drained on paper towels (I cut off the ends & about a 1/2 an inch of the green part, and used it all.
+2 leeks, sliced thinly.
+Here's how to prepare them: Cut in half length-wise, sliced, rinsed of dirt and drained on paper towels (I cut off the ends & about a 1/2 an inch of the green part, and used it all.
 For a short video on cleaning Leeks, click here -it helped me!)

 4 garlic cloves, sliced